MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs-mobile.md

 ### Tabs with bots on mobile

-The following example is a personal app that has tabs and a bot.
+The following example is a personal app that has tabs and a bot:

 :::image type="content" source="../../assets/images/tabs/mobile-tab-with-bot.png" alt-text="Illustration showing how mobile Teams app that has tabs and a bot." border="false":::